raspberrypi/documentation/configuration/config-txt/video.md

  - `3` = `EDID_ContentType_Cinema`,  content type cinema
  - `4` = `EDID_ContentType_Game`,  content type game

+### hdmi_enable_4k (Pi 4B only)

+By default, when connected to a 4K monitor, the Raspberry Pi 4B will select a 30hz refresh rate.
+Use this option to allow selection of 60Hz refresh rates.
+Note, this will increase power consumption and increase the temperature of the Raspberry Pi.
+Dual 4Kp60 support is not supported.

 ## Which values are valid for my monitor?

 Your HDMI monitor may only support a limited set of formats.
 To find out which formats are supported, use the following method: